 • Congress should establish robust training resources within the Department of Commerce, Small Business Administration, Federal Trade Commission, and/or other appropriate agencies that can provide guidance to startups and small businesses, particularly minority-owned and rural businesses, to ensure they are abiding by the most basic privacy requirements they may be subject to as a result of legislation or rulemaking.

-• Furthermore, we must ensure that the complexity of privacy requirements does not effectively become a barrier to entry for new potential innovators.
-Congress and the Administration must ensure that fundamental core privacy protections for consumers are in place without stifling free market forces.
+• Furthermore, we must ensure the complexity of privacy requirements does not effectively become a barrier to entry for new potential innovators.
+Congress and the administration must therefore ensure that fundamental core privacy protections for consumers are in place without stifling free market forces.

-• As the home of the world’s preeminent tech sector, the U.S. must proactively demonstrate global leadership by participating in multi-lateral, multi-stakeholder forums to promote interoperability among privacy frameworks within trade discussions.
+• As the home of the world’s preeminent tech sector, the United States must proactively demonstrate global leadership by participating in multi-lateral, multi-stakeholder forums to promote interoperability among privacy frameworks within trade discussions.

-• TechNet supports the 2022 European Union-U.S. Data Privacy Framework and President Biden’s Executive Order on Enhancing Safeguards for United States Signals Intelligence Activities.
+• TechNet supports the 2022 European Union-U.S. Data Privacy Framework and preserving Executive Order 14086 on Enhancing Safeguards for United States Signals Intelligence Activities.

-• Efforts to promote digital trade and negotiate new trade agreements must promote predictable seamless data flows across international borders.
+• TechNet believes efforts to promote digital trade and negotiate new trade agreements must promote predictable seamless data flows across international borders.

 Facial Recognition Technology

 Facial recognition technology can be utilized in a variety of use cases, many of which can improve security and access for individuals using services online.
 Facial recognition technology can enable remote access to essential services, removing location- and mobility-based barriers to access.
-In addition, different types of facial recognition technology can be used to stop fraud and protect consumers.
+In addition, different types of facial recognition technology can be used to facilitate entry to locations and stop fraud and protect consumers.

-• TechNet will oppose any legislation that prohibits or effectively prohibits the use of facial recognition technology.
+• Legislation should not prohibit or effectively prohibits the use of facial recognition technology.

 • Legislation should not reduce access to non-identifiable diverse datasets necessary to train models to reduce bias.